The main sources I have used for the history of ancient Rome are:

 Baker, S., Ancient Rome: the Rise and Fall of an Empire, BBC Books, 2007

 There are huge numbers of sites on ancient Rome.
-Form my research the probably the most useful are:
+From my research probably the most useful are these:

 The Ancient History Encyclopedia has good articles on Ancient Rome

 Wikipedia has a vast amount of information on Ancient Rome